Will I be able to find a job in Malaysia?

 Get Quote

 "Foreigners often find employment in Malaysia as English language teachers, hospitality workers, service personnel, software professionals, engineers, bankers, or entrepreneurs.
 They may also take on other professional positions such as marketing and public relations roles, or even freelance writing and photography opportunities.
 Some may choose to invest in the local markets or businesses, while entrepreneurial-minded individuals may also explore the country's growing number of startups.
-In general, Malaysia is a popular destination for foreign workers hoping to find great opportunities in a vibrant and diverse economy," remarked another expat in Malaysia.
+In general, Malaysia is a popular destination for foreign workers hoping to find great opportunities in a vibrant and diverse economy," explained one expat living in Malaysia.

 Other Questions:

-- What should I pack when moving to Malaysia?
+- What do I need to know before retiring in Malaysia?

 - What is life like in Malaysia?